What Is The Best Project Management Software? Asana vs ClickUp vs Trello vs Monday.com

 Like every other project management software out there, Monday.com all allows you to create tasks and assign those tasks to team members.

 Similar to the other platforms on this list, Monday.com incorporates templates that you can then customize.
-You can add hashtags, due dates, ratings, person assignment, status, color coordination, and much more. you can track time, see who’s in charge of what, mark locations, add text, numbers, links.
+You can add hashtags, due dates, ratings, person assignment, status, color coordination, and much more.
+You can track time, see who’s in charge of what, mark locations, add text, numbers, links.
+There's also the ability to add code-free automation to your boards.
 They provide many different overview options, although the entire team is then locked into this view.
 Options include timelines, files, calendars, Kanban, or more.